benjholla/SoapLog/README.md

 Note that file (batch day) dates are formatted as `yyyy-dd-mm`.

-> You can add additional batchs in the browser on GitHub.com too!
+> You can add additional batches in the browser on GitHub.com too!
 Just hit the + icon in `/_posts/` to create new content.
 Just make sure to include the [front-matter](http://jekyllrb.com/docs/frontmatter/) block at the top of each new blog batch and make sure the batch's filename is in this format: `year-month-day-title.md`

 ## Local Development